A BRIEF HISTORY

 mosquitoes.
 The time was drawing near for me to return home to dear

-old Blighty and regular visits to our admin office to look at Part One Orders
+old Blighty and regular visits to our admin office

-on the notice board soon put a smile on my face, there was my name on the
+to look at Part One Orders on the notice board soon put a smile on my face,

-list for drafting back to the U.K and guess what ship I was going back on.
+ship I was going back on.
 Yes, the Dunera, just my luck.
-I remember thinking I hope the voyage home

-is better than the voyage out here on that ship, anyway I was going home that
+out here on that ship, anyway I was going home that was the main thing.
+I said my goodbyes to all my pals and sent

-to all my pals and sent a telegram to my girlfriend Jean to say I would be
+a telegram to my girlfriend Jean to say I would be home in about four weeks

-married.
-I think that I was the only
+with her parents for a while until we were married.
+I think that I was the only one from

-Baru, that was going home at this time, it must have been late October or
+time, it must have been late October or early November.

 Published: 1st November 2007 |